SpaceCharging/send-reversed-messages/README.md

 This simple Python program reads multi-line text input from the user and prints each line reversed, while preserving the original line order.

 ---
+## 🤣 Usefulness
+I sometimes write reversed messages to friends just to tease them.
+This tool makes the prank much easier.
+Usually, my friends reply with a reversed message too, and I can use this tool to convert their replies back.

 ## 🔧 Features